rgvlee/EntityFrameworkCore.Testing/README.md

 ```

 ### FromSql with SQL/Parameters
-The following example shows how to specify a result for a specific `FromSql` invocation.
+The following example shows how to specify a result for a specific FromSql invocation.

 The __sql__ matching is case insensitive and supports partial matches; in the example I've left out the schema name and it'll match on just the stored procedure name.

-The __parameters__ matching is case insensitive and supports partial sequence matching however it does not support partial matches on the parameter name/value; in this example we're only specifying one of the parameters.
-You only need to specify the bare distinct minimum.
+The __parameters__ matching is case insensitive and supports partial parameters sequence matching however it does not support partial name/value matches on individual parameters; in this example we're only specifying one of the parameters.

 ``` C#
 [Test]